dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/concurrency.md

 * Adds a hidden field for the `RowVersion` property.

-Run the Departments Index page.
-Right click the **Delete** hyperlink for the English department and select **Open in new tab**, then in the first tab click the **Edit** hyperlink for the English department.
+Run the app and go to the Departments Index page.
+Right-click the **Delete** hyperlink for the English department and select **Open in new tab**, then in the first tab click the **Edit** hyperlink for the English department.

 In the first window, change one of the values, and click **Save**: